m42-0/tempfolder/Digitalism.md

 -   Fujitsu

-**
-**Supercomputing

-The high-end supercomputer market is

-where the world's most challenging

-computing problems are addressed

-Problems of major economic and

-scientific importance were often handled

-by high-end supercomputers years

-before becoming "tractable" on

-less-capable systems.**
-**
+## Supercomputing

+The high-end supercomputer market is where the world's most challenging  computing problems are addresse Problems of major economic and scientific importance were often handled by high-end supercomputers years before becoming "tractable" on less-capable systems.

-Supercomputer Performance
+## Supercomputer Performance

 -   A typical performance benchmark is the FLOP (Floating Point Operations per Second, which is multiplication of two large binary numbers)